-- What are your Responsibilities when you Tutor or Teach English?
+- What are your Responsibilities when you Tutor English?

 - English in the Australian Curriculum — a Quick Overview

-- What Qualifications are Needed to Teach in an Australian Primary School?
+- English Tutor Qualifications — What is Needed to Teach in an Australian School?

 - Basic Overview of the P-10 English Curriculum in Australia

 Teaching and tutoring can be rewarding and demanding in equal proportions.
-Before you decide to become an English teacher or a private English tutor, it is advisable to find out exactly what is involved.
+Before you decide to become an English tutor or a private English teacher, it is advisable to find out exactly what is involved.

 The four skills of reading, writing, speaking and listening underpin every other subject.
 If you possess skills in English language teaching, your tutoring opportunities expand as you may be employed to teach students how to write scientific explanations, or help a mathematics student to comprehend written problems.

 All students studying in Australia need to be able to write and speak English fluently to communicate their ideas and answers with clarity.
 They also require proficient reading and listening skills to comprehend written and oral content in their classes.